QubeSwap/coming-soon-page/README.md

-# coming-soon-page
+# QubeSwap | Dex

-QubeSwap | Coming Soon Page
+QubeSwap | Trade - Earn - Win
+The New PancakeSwap of Cryptos